illagernet/mojang/README.md

 # Mojang API Wrapper

-Spigot plugin that serves as a wrapper for the Mojang API
+Spigot plugin that serves as a wrapper for the Mojang API.

 ## Usage